EFFXCT290/NexusTracker/README.md

 * Tracker appearance
   * Configurable theme / CSS

-## Roadmap

-The roadmap is still being expanded.

-* Forum support & direct messages
-* Better profiles (avatar, bio etc.)
-* Premoderation option
-* Anti-cheat

 ## Configuration

 All configuration is provided via a single JavaScript file named `config.js`.
 This file must export an object containing 2 keys: `envs` and `secrets`.

-An example configuration can be found in `config.example.js`.
+The configuration can be found in `config.js`.
 This file contains examples and explanations for each config value.

 If your configuration is not valid, sqtracker will fail to start.